JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

 title: Kotlin UI DSL
 ---

-> **NOTE** This document covers the Kotlin UI DSL in IntelliJ IDEA 2019.2.
-A lot of the features described in this document are not available for plugins targeting earlier IntelliJ IDEA versions.
+> **WARNING** This document covers the Kotlin UI DSL in IntelliJ Platform 2019.2.
+A lot of the features described in this document are not available for plugins targeting earlier versions.

 ## Layout Structure